sanliunanjue/tea/README.md

 ### Setup by CLI

-We recommend creating a new icejs app using create-ice, which sets up everything automatically for you.
+We recommend creating a new icejs app using create-hightea, which sets up everything automatically for you.
 To create a project, run:

 ```bash
 $ npm init ice <project-name>